srijan-paul/srijan-paul/README.md

 angles to perfectly offset the distortion.

 This challenge in production and engineering from the gone era is now an artifact video games introduce overhead to emulate!
 Retro and otherwise.
-Pretty neat, no?
+Pretty neat, right?

 Since It's getting pretty late in the night at the time of me writing this, I'll leave this great explanation on chromatic aberration by an underrated youtuber, Pixel Prophecy: